hangyn04/hangyn04/README.md

 🌐 What I Do Here:
 * My projects I worked from my data science classes and my computer science classes
-* Data research: I will update my own research here in the future
+* Data/AI/Machine Learning Projects: I will update my own projects here

 🤝 Let's Connect:
 - I'm eager to chat with fellow data enthusiasts or anyone who shares a passion for data!